Parsnip, Cheese & Walnut Lentil Salad Collection 30/09/2019, Recipes

 1 tbsp honey

-Preheat the oven to 180 °C. Cut the parsnip into 3cm chunks and toss with olive oil in a large roasting tin, seasoning well.
+Preheat the oven to 180°C. Cut the parsnip into 3cm chunks and toss with olive oil in a large roasting tin, seasoning well.
 Roast for about 30 minutes, stirring halfway.
-Place the walnut in a smaller roasting tin and put in the oven for the final 4-5 minutes of the cooking time.
+Place walnuts in a smaller roasting tin and put in the oven for the final 4-5 minutes of cooking time.

-Meanwhile, in a large mixing bowl, whisk together the sauces list ingredients.
+Meanwhile, in a large mixing bowl, whisk together the sauce list ingredients.
 Drain the lentils and toss them into the dressing.

 Clean and cut the lettuce, then toss the salad through the lentils, mix well and arrange in a large bowl.

-When the salad bowl is ready, spoon the dressing over it and top with the chunks of delicious Cotton white cheese, a grinding of black pepper or any herbs like tarragon, parsley… and a final squeeze of lemon.
+When the salad bowl is ready, spoon the dressing over it and top with chunks of delicious Wootton White cheese, a grinding of black pepper or any herbs like tarragon, parsley… and a final squeeze of lemon.

-Note: The Dijon-honey dressing will store in your fridge for up to a week or more and can be used to add flavor to salad, toast and earthy roast vegetables.
+Note: The Dijon-honey dressing will store in your fridge for up to a week or more and can be used to add flavour to salads and earthy roast vegetables.